mit-acl/mppi_numba/README.md

 awarding agency, reserves a royalty-free, nonexclusive and irrevocable right to reproduce, publish, or otherwise use this software for Federal purposes, and to authorize others to do so in accordance with 2 CFR 200.315(b).

+This software was also sponsored by ONR grant N00014-18-1-2832.